7th Canadian Infantry Brigade: World War II

-Formed in late 1940, the 7th Brigade was assigned to the 3rd Division.
-Consisting of three infantry regiments, it embarked for the United Kingdom in August 1941, arriving in September.
+7th Canadian Infantry Brigade was authorized to form on 24 May 1940.
+However, it only actually formed on 14 September 1940 through the creation of its brigade headquarters and being assigned its first brigadier.
+The brigade was assigned to the 3rd Canadian Infantry Division.
+Consisting of three infantry battalions, the brigade embarked for the United Kingdom in August 1941, arriving in September.
 After this, the brigade spent three years undertaking garrison duties and training.
-Its first combat assignment would come on 6 June 1944, when it was assigned to assault on Juno Beach.
+Its first combat assignment came on 6 June 1944, when it was assigned to assault on Juno Beach.

 Juno Beach, D-Day

-Juno Beach was five miles wide and stretched on either side of Courseulles-sur-Mer.
+Juno Beach was 5 mi wide and stretched on either side of Courseulles-sur-Mer.
 The 3rd Canadian Infantry Division was the assault division, along with the 2nd Canadian Armoured Brigade under command to provide armoured support for the infantry assault brigades.
 The 7th Canadian Infantry Brigade, commanded by Brigadier Harry Wickwire Foster, had been selected to take part in the initial assault.
-They would land on the left-hand side of the beach, supported by the 6th Armoured Regiment (1st Hussars).
-During the assault, the Regina Rifles would land at Courseulles which had the code name Nan Green beach, and the Royal Winnipeg Rifles would land on the western edge of Courseulles, which had the code names Mike Red beach and Mike Green beach.
+They landed on the left-hand side of the beach, supported by the 6th Armoured Regiment (1st Hussars).
+During the assault, the Regina Rifles landed at Courseulles, which had the code name Nan Green beach, and the Royal Winnipeg Rifles landed on the western edge of Courseulles, which had the code names Mike Red beach and Mike Green beach.

 So far, not a shot has been fired from the defenders on the beach.
 Will it be a push-over?
 We soon have the answer in the form of machine-gun fire and shells from pillboxes which are apparently still open for business despite the terrific pounding they have taken.
 The LCA's of the leading companies and the tanks of the 1st Hussars are working into the beaches now.
 H-hour has arrived.
 For the purposes of the assault, Courseulles had been divided into blocks numbered one to twelve.
 Each was to be cleared by a designated company.
 Careful study of enlarged air photos showing the sites of enemy strong points had made the ground itself easily recognizable.
 Every foot of the town was known before it was entered.